microsoft/PSRule-vscode/README.md

 ## Installing the extension

 You can install the latest release of the extension by following the steps in the [Visual Studio Code documentation][vscode-ext-gallery].
 In the Extensions pane, search for _PSRule_ extension and install it there.
-You will get notified automatically about any future extension updates!
+You will get notified automatically about any future extension updates.

 ```text
 code --install-extension bewhite.psrule-vscode-preview